Actions on positively curved manifolds and boundary in the orbit space: Introduction

 To exemplify the usefulness of the remark about the existence of boundary being a local property, we give the following result.
 The special thing about the groups listed in the statement of the next proposition is that according to Theorem~\ref{classif} they are simple Lie groups for which a given representation has non-empty boundary in the orbit space if and only if it is polar.

 \begin{cor} Let $G$ be one of the following simple Lie groups:

-Consider an \textbf{effective} isometric action of $G$ on a connected simply-connected compact Riemannian manifold $M$ of positive sectional curvature and dimension $n>\ell_G$ (see Table~4 for the explicit values of $\ell_G$).
+($\mathsf{SO}'(16)$ denotes a group isomorphic to the image of $\Spin{16}$ under a half-spin representation).
+Consider an \textbf{effective} isometric action of $G$ on a connected simply-connected compact Riemannian manifold $M$ of positive sectional curvature and dimension $n>\mathcal L_G$ (see Table~4 for the explicit values of $\mathcal L_G$).
 Then the orbit space $X=M/G$ has non-empty boundary if and only if the action is polar; further, in this case $M$ is equivariantly diffeomorphic a compact rank one symmetric space with a linearly induced action. \end{cor}